Weight: Relative weights on the Earth and other celestial bodies

-The table below shows comparative gravitational accelerations at the surface of the Sun, the Earth's moon, each of the planets in the solar system.
-The “surface” is taken to mean the cloud tops of the gas giants (Jupiter, Saturn, Uranus and Neptune).
+The table below shows comparative gravitational accelerations at the surface of the Sun, the Moon, and at each of the planets in the Solar System.
+The "surface" is taken to mean the cloud tops of the giant planets (Jupiter, Saturn, Uranus, and Neptune).
 For the Sun, the surface is taken to mean the photosphere.
-The values in the table have not been de-rated for the centrifugal effect of planet rotation (and cloud-top wind speeds for the gas giants) and therefore, generally speaking, are similar to the actual gravity that would be experienced near the poles.
+The values in the table have not been de-rated for the centrifugal effect of planet rotation (and cloud-top wind speeds for the giant planets) and therefore, generally speaking, are similar to the actual gravity that would be experienced near the poles.